jmeter-maven-plugin/jmeter-maven-plugin/README.md

 For advanced POM configuration settings have a look at the [Advanced Configuration](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki/Advanced-Configuration) section.

-Tutorial
+Tutorials
 -----

 - [Shift left your performance tests with JMeter and Maven](https://www.ubik-ingenierie.com/blog/shift-left-performance-tests-jmeter-maven/)

-Book
+Support
 -----

-If you'd like to thank the maintainer of this project and some developers of Apache JMeter, you can buy this book:
+If you'd like to help support the maintainers you can donate using the sponsorship button at the top of the page, or you can purchase this book:

 [<kbd><img src="https://raw.githubusercontent.com/jmeter-maven-plugin/jmeter-maven-plugin/master/master-jmeter-from-load-test-to-devops-medium.png" /></kbd>](https://leanpub.com/master-jmeter-from-load-test-to-devops/)